farolee/AWS-Network-Traffic-Monitoring-Using-VPC-Flow-Logs-and-CloudWatch-Logs/README.md

 Traffic Action – Indicates whether the traffic was:
 ACCEPT – Traffic was allowed by the network configuration.
 REJECT – Traffic was denied by the network configuration.

-This format is concise, professional, and well-suited for GitHub project documentation.